SamuelVedel/kerpad/README.md

 ### Configure the edge limits

-The edge limits are the limits on the touchpad after which the the mouse will start to move automaticaly.
-There are defaults values for those limits.
-However, those default values might not be relevent for your personal touchpad so you can configure them with kerpad arguments.
+The edge limits are the limits on the touchpad after which the the mouse will start to move automatically.
+By default, those limits are determined with the dimensions of the found device.
+However if you don't like the default values, you can easily change the edge thickness or directly the limit values with kerpad options.
 See:
 ```
 ./kerpad -h
 ```

-To determine which edge limits fits the best for you, you can do:
+To determine which edge limits fit the best for you, you can do:
 ```
 sudo ./kerpad -va
 ```